owncloud-archive/documentation/user_manual/pim/calendar.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 To edit a calendar name and/or color, click on the |pencil| icon and change the values.
-Then, click on the tick button to apply changes.
+Then, click on the checkmark button to apply changes.

 .. |pencil| image:: ../images/pencil.png